fabric8io/docker-maven-plugin/doc/manual.md

   be provided.
 This environment is used both for building images and running containers.
 The value cannot be empty but can contain Maven property names which are resolved before the Dockerfile is created
+* **docker.labels.LABEL** Sets a label which works similarly like setting environment variables.
 * **docker.envPropertyFile** specifies the path to a property file whose properties are used as environment variables.
 The environment variables takes precedence over any other environment variables specified.